 Parents/carers are also requested to complete the School's SIF which, when completed, can be handed in to the School office or sent by e-mail.
 In the case of admission applications under Category 6 or 7 (see below) both sides of the form should be completed and it must be signed by the Rector, parish priest or minister as appropriate.
-In all cases, SIFs should be returned by 15th January 2025.
-If a SIF is not completed the Admission Authority will apply their oversubscription criteria using the information submitted on the LA Form only, which may result in your application being given a category with a lower priority.
+In all cases, SIFs should be returned by 15th January 2026.
+If a SIF is not completed the Governing Body will apply their oversubscription criteria using the information submitted on the LA Form only, which may result in your application being given lower priority.